deartc/Quality-Project-Teresa-Hawkins/README.md

 Vehicle, SemiTruck, CargoItem, Car, and any others you may have needed along the way.
 At least 3 test classes: VehicleTests, SemiTruckTests, and CarTests.
 Around 40 total unit tests.

+1	To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins

+2	PowerBi  can be accessed by clicking on the following link.
+The three charts can then be accessed by clicking on the tabs at the top.
+	Category 1: Utilize External Data:
+	Excel data files A. Data file cleaned B. Statistical analysis of data: Mean, Median, Mode C. Summary of relevant data files listed and analyzed D. Excel data lotted using matplotli.
+	Category 2: Data Display

+9	Status of project and future steps:
+10	Defining the question: What makes these customers more likely to not renew their service?
+Identify the patterns and then recommend a marketing campaign.
+11	Collecting the data: The Verizon data was found and dataset included in Github repository.
+12	Cleaning the data: The data was cleaned (more cleaning may be necesssary).
+13	Analyzing the data: The data was initially analyzed (more analysis may be necessary).
+14	Sharing your results: Initial results were displayed in Tableau and Matplot.
+15	Future steps: 1.
+Refine data.
+Possibly do more cleaning and analysis using SQL.
+2. Use machine learning.
+Possibly include AWS SageMaker to determine train/predict models.